Android-PowerUser/Windroid_11/README.md

 ```
 Press the Win11 widget again to apply it.

-If you download .deb files, they must be for poor processors.
+If you download .deb files, they must be for arm processors.
 If not, unpack the file with MiXplorer for example and locate the ELF file by opening the contained files with a text editor.
 If the file starts with ELF, run it from within this folder in Windroid 11:
 ```
 box64 /path/to/the/ELF-file
 ```